Read my guide on replacing a compatible module.

 Wire the module accordingly:

 Flash using Tasmota Web Installer and select Tasmota ESP32-C3 option.

 esptool.py write_flash 0x0 tasmota32c3.factory.bin

-To put the module in flash mode GPIO8 needs to be pulled high and GPIO9 pulled low.
-Wire the module accordingly:
+To put ESP32-C3 in flash mode GPIO8 needs to be pulled high and GPIO9 pulled low.
+Some devices have that by default.

 You can do it without any soldering.
 Just apply pressure to make good contact between the Dupont wires and pin holes.

 For normal operation connect EN to VCC (pull high) to enable the C3 chip.
-GPIO9 has an internal pullup and it needs to be high on power up for the module to boot so try and avoid that pin similar to GPIO0 on ESP8266.
+GPIO9 has an internal pullup and it needs to be high on power up for the module to boot so try and avoid that pin (similar to GPIO0 on ESP8266).

-ESP32’s are power hungry on boot and the usb to serial adapter might not be able to provide enough power for that.
-Use a stable 3.3v power supply that can supply more than 500 mA
+ESP32’s are power hungry on boot and the USB to serial adapter might not be able to provide enough power for that.
+Use a stable 3.3v power supply that can supply more than 500 mA.